inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_rbac_cluster_role.md

 : Metadata of the cluster role.

 `creation_timestamp`
-: Creation Timestamp pf the cluster role.
+: Creation timestamp of the cluster role.

 ## Examples